This article was updated on 25 April 2019 to incorporate new information on CHAS Green and benefits for the Merdeka Generation.

 CHAS cards are typically valid for two years, after which they need to be renewed.
 Pioneers holding a Pioneer Generation card receive the greatest subsidies regardless of income or property value, and their card is valid for life.

-And here are the subsidies CHAS cardholders and Pioneer Generation members will enjoy:
+And here are the subsidies CHAS cardholders and Pioneer Generation members are enjoying today:

 You can login to the CHAS website to check the amount of subsidies you have left for the year or enquire at participating CHAS clinics.